-A dog is social by nature and does best as part of an active life, as a member of a family unit.
+A dog is social by nature and does best with an active life as a member of a family unit.
 Being alone is an unnatural condition for dogs.
 They have the need to socialize.
 Humans constitute their primary social companion, replacing the dog pack for this necessary attention.

 The ceiling should be 2-3 inches taller than the tallest part of the sitting dog.
-The interior should provide 36 square inches of floor space for every inch of the dog's height, from the point of his shoulders to the ground.
-(Example: a dog 20" tall needs 720 square inches of floor space, 20" X 36" = 720 square inches.)
+The interior should provide 36 square inches of floor space for every inch of the dog's height, from the point of his shoulders to the ground (e.g., a dog 20" tall needs 720 square inches of floor space, 20" X 36" = 720 square inches).

-A nesting box, to hold bedding, should be provided in the protected inside shelter corner.
-The roof should be able to be raised to allow warm weather ventilation and ease of cleaning.
-Extension of the roof line, out over the entrance, provides an area shaded from the sun and protects the entrance during inclement weather.
+A nesting box to hold bedding should be provided in the protected inside shelter corner.
+The roof should be able to be removed to allow warm weather ventilation and ease of cleaning.
+Extension of the roof line out over the entrance provides an area shaded from the sun and protects the entrance during inclement weather.
 During cold weather, the entrance should be covered with a baffle or canvas flap.

-Burying a dog's water container halfway in the ground keeps the water cooler and make it less likely to spill while the owner is away.
-Solutions to prevent spilling include: anchoring a 5-gallon plastic bucket to the fence, a stake, or shelter; placing a bucket inside a milk bottle basket for stability, or inside two sports car tires.
+Burying a dog's water container halfway in the ground keeps the water cooler and makes it less likely to spill while the owner is away.
+Solutions to prevent spilling include: anchoring a 5-gallon plastic bucket to the fence, a stake or shelter; placing a bucket inside a milk bottle basket for stability; or supporting inside two sports car tires.
 Whenever possible, locate water in summer shade and in winter sun.

-Special precautions insure the animal can't tangle its chain or rope around trees, posts, and yard swings.
-Make sure the animal can't dig under or climb over fences, or fall from porches, stairways, or elevated patios, as HSU responds to several such reports of hung and hanging dogs each year.
+Special precautions insure the animal can't tangle its chain or rope around trees, posts and yard swings.
+Make sure the animal can't dig under or climb over fences, fall from porches, stairways or elevated patios.
+HSU responds to several such reports of hung and hanging dogs each year.

 Cold Weather Care

 Most heat loss occurs through radiation, convection, and conduction of heat from body surfaces.
-Conduction is the transfer of heat by direct contact, Convection is the transfer of heat to the environment via air or water movement over the body, while Radiation is heat transfer which occurs if an animal goes into the cold without an adequate haicoat or body condition.
+Conduction is the transfer of heat by direct contact.
+Convection is the transfer of heat to the environment via air or water movement over the body.
+Radiation is heat transfer which occurs if an animal goes into the cold without an adequate haicoat or body condition.